 - Folding: A space-saving solution, a folding bookcase has removable shelves, and the sides fold.

-- Corner: Their fan-shaped shelves are wider in the front and narrower in the back.
+- Corner: A corner bookcase has fan-shaped shelves that are wider in the front and narrower in the back.

 - Wall-fixed: Mounted at any height, they can be positioned above furniture.

 - Kids: Kids’ bookcases often are painted in bright colors.
-A bookcase style almost universally specific to children’s needs, the sling unit, displays books facing outward to show off covers rather than the spines.
+A sling unit, which is a bookcase style almost universally specific to children’s needs, displays books facing outward to show off covers rather than the spines.
 Any bookcase designed with kids in mind also may have curved edges to make it safer.

 Size and Capacity